 The board understands that its members, or their immediate family members, serve as directors, trustees, executives, advisors, and in other capacities with a host of other organizations.
-If the Company directs a charitable donation to an organization in which a director, or his or her immediate family member, serves as a director, trustee, executive, advisor, or in other capacities with the organization, other than where service with such organization is at the request of the Company or otherwise in connection with such individual's service as a director, officer or employee of the Company, the Governance and Sustainability Committee must approve the donation.
-Any such donation approved by the Governance and Sustainability Committee will be limited to an amount that is less than two percent of that organization's annual charitable receipts, and less than two percent of the Company's matching contribution program through which charitable donations by the company to eligible organizations associated with a director are limited to matching donations in an amount no greater than the amount contributed by the director, consistent with the program.
-Any commercial and charitable relations of the Company with the outside directors' outside organizations are publicly reported, consistent with applicable regulatory requirements.
+If the Company directs a charitable donation to an organization in which a director, or his or her immediate family member, serves as a director, trustee, executive, advisor, or in other capacities with the organization, the Governance Committee must approve the donation.
+Any such donation approved by the Governance Committee will be limited to an amount that is less than two percent of that organization's annual charitable receipts, and less than two percent of the Company's total annual charitable contributions.
+Furthermore, directors are eligible to participate in the Company's matching contribution program through which charitable donations by the company to eligible organizations associated with a director are limited to matching donations in an amount no greater than the amount contributed by the director, consistent with the program.
+Any commercial and charitable relations of the Company with the directors' outside organizations are publicly reported, consistent with the regulatory requirements.